Are you looking for a hidden gem in old Istanbul? You’ve found it.

 Things To Do In Balat & What To See In Balat

 Balat is home to some of Istanbul’s most charming architecture.
-Stroll down its narrow cobbled streets, and you’ll find an array of colors and styles, from Ottoman Empire-era mansions to Art Nouveau historic buildings.
+Stroll down its narrow cobbled streets, and you’ll find an array of colors and styles, from Ottoman Empire-era mansions to Art Nouveau historic buildings at every corner.

 There are also several fascinating museums and galleries in Balat.
 The Greek Orthodox Patriarchate is another interesting option, as it chronicles the history of Istanbul’s Greek Orthodox community.